kalyani-subbiah/daily-gold-price/README.md

 ## Chart 2: Rolling correlation with yields of Treasury bills, notes and bonds.
 See: https://www.springer.com/cda/content/document/cda_downloaddocument/9780387279657-c1.pdf?SGWID=0-0-45-169676-p59330694 for an explanation of rolling correlation for forecasting.

+## Steps to run app:
+1) If you have a github profile, copy the following into an R console/Rstudio and press ENTER: runGitHub( “daily-gold-price”, "kalyani-subbiah")
+2) If you don't have a github profile, copy the following into an R console/Rstudio and press ENTER: runGist("63e9b4194eb2889645666120c95a258c")

 **Data sources**: Quandl APIs from World Gold Council and US Treasury.

 Ongoing.